 Braintree District Community Safety Partnership will be holding four information and awareness sessions for parents and carers of children and young people of secondary school age and those with children in Year 6.

-The April 2017 edition of DITTO the free online safety magazine that you subscribe to is now available to download.
+The September 2017 edition of DITTO the free online safety magazine that you subscribe to is now available to download.

 In the summer term, Jack single handedly organised and produced a fashion show in aid of the Yo-Yo counselling service run by Farleigh Hospice.

 On the 11th November Amy Marsh travelled to Byakko Shotokan Association in Yorkshire to participate in a two day karate course and to grade for her 1st Dan Black Belt.